 Low-powered energy-beam weapons built into his gloves.
 That was easy.

-What exactly does Norman Osborn have to gain by becoming the Big Man of crime?
+What exactly does Norman Osborn have to gain by becoming the reigning crimelord in New York?
 As it stands, he suffers from Cut Lex Luthor a Check Syndrome, possessing vast wealth without to begin with.
 So why go to all the trouble of dousing himself with the Goblin serum and becoming a supervillain?
 To be fair, this was never really explained in the comics either=This guy put a lot of thought into it, but a lot of it was his exceptionally clever Wild Mass Guessing rather than anything confirmed in the comics.
 So what's the Goblin's excuse in the Greg Weisman version?

 Maybe Osborn was driven insane by inhaling the globulin green gas, and he didn't act coherently anymore.